emoncms/usefulscripts/readme.md

 * create a 1Gb data partition formatted to ext2 with a blocksize of 1024 bytes
 * create a partition 'buffer' of 50Mb
 * expand the root filesystem to fill the available space.
-*

-To run the script, navigate to the usefulscripts/sdpart folder and run `sudo ./sdpart` - following the prompts.
+To run the script, navigate to the usefulscripts/sdpart folder and run `sudo ./sdpart_selfbuild` - following the prompts.

+####sdpart_imagefile

+Firstly, write the emoncms imagefile to your SD card, and boot emoncms in your Raspberry Pi.
+**Do not run raspi-config** but run the sdpart_imagefile script as follows;

+`sudo /home/pi/usefulscripts/sdpart/./sdpart_imagefile` - following the prompts.

+The script will determine, and make the necessary changes, but will take 20 minutes or so to complete, and it's important that the process is not interupted.
+So leave well alone! and once complete, your Raspberry Pi will poweroff and shutdown.

 ## Password Reset